Secondary infertility resources can be hard to come by. I have listed many articles, books, websites, and podcast episodes.

 This film eloquently displayed the raw and difficult emotions that people who are going through infertility experience.
 I am always grateful for those who are willing to put themselves in a vulnerable position so that others will not feel alone.

 So what can we do for those who have lost so much?
 How can we support them?
 Perhaps we can reach out with an old fashioned card, or even a phone call.
 We can say “I was thinking of you this week and wanted to check in.
 I’m here for you.”

 Sometimes this can make a world of difference to people who thought they and their earth-shattering loss were forgotten.

-Jen Noonan Blogroll, Infertility, Loss, Miscarriage, Parenting After Infertility, Pregnant After Infertility Donor Egg, Donor Embryo, Donor Sperm, Fertility, Infertility, Loss, Miscarriage, Pregnant after infertility, Secondary Infertility, Third Party Reproduction 0
+Jen Noonan Blogroll, Loss, Miscarriage, Parenting After Infertility, Pregnant After Infertility Donor Egg, Donor Embryo, Donor Sperm, Fertility, Infertility, Loss, Miscarriage, Pregnant after infertility, Secondary Infertility, Third Party Reproduction 0

 I sometimes second guess myself about my degree of honesty with a younger child.
 Will I scare him?
 Will he believe that he will die like the baby did?
 Will he tell his friends and teachers?